denisakp/CRUD-With-VueJS-PHP-and-AxiosJS/README.md

 # VueJS CRUD with PHP and JavaScript using AxiosJS
-This is a simple CRUD project made after i learned VueJS
+Here is a simple CRUD app made using AxiosJs and VueJs.
+This app is only for educational purpose.